Requiem Chevalier Vampire: History

-Requiem Chevalier Vampire was Nickel's first editing job on comics and found comfortable success in France.
-Because Nickel Editions was founded for Requiem it was financially very fragile.
-Nickel did not even have a website for quite some time and employed no one but Mills, Ledroit, and Collin.
-Ledroit did all the blueprints himself with his wife.
-Roughly 30,000 copies of each issue were published, allowing Nickel not only to survive but to enlarge, getting its own offices and internet website.
-More artists were recruited by Nickel such as Adrian Smith and Franck Tacito.
+Requiem Chevalier Vampire was Nickel's first editing job on comics, and found success in France.
+As the company had been founded to release Requiem it was financially very fragile, with Mills, Ledroit, and Collin as the only employees.
+Ledroit made all the blueprints himself with his wife.
+For this reason, issues had to be released every eight months at first, with more time given to the artists to work only as the comic became more successful.
+Roughly 30,000 copies of each issue were published, and Nickel subsequently expanded, acquiring offices and a website, and recruited more artists including Adrian Smith and Franck Tacito.